Improve Performance and Reliability

 - Welded titanium and aluminum components for improved reliability

 - Welded aging aircraft parts for improved reliability

 - Fasteners and fastener holes to combat fatigue, fretting fatigue and stress corrosion cracking

 - Cost-effective, high reliability castings to replace forgings

 - Mobile laser peening for deployment at repair depots for treatment of large structures and detection of exfoliation corrosion

-Laser peening has become an accepted and widely adopted surface enhancement process for gas-fired turbine engine components within the power generation industry.
-The process has also been adopted for many applications in nuclear power systems.
+Laser peening has become a widely adopted surface enhancement solution for turbine engine components in land-based gas and steam turbine generators.
+The process has also been adopted to treat weldments and containment vessels for nuclear power systems.

 Applications for the Army

 Within the U.S. Army, numerous opportunities exist for laser peening enhancement of fatigue-prone helicopter parts such as transmission gears and other drive train components.
 Laser peening will enable the development of lightweight drive trains capable of higher horsepower loads than present generation helicopters.
 Laser peening can also improve the performance and reliability of rapid cycling firearms and artillery, as well as toughen support systems and vehicle components in tanks and armored vehicles.